 Programmers who are new to PHP development have a habit of testing newly written functions in the browser window, one by one.
 If something goes wrong, they have no clue what to do next.
 Its for sure that programmers like challenges, but spending long hours debugging PHP code might not be the most fascinating one.
 A better practice is to write the testing code before the application code.
 Automated testing can be a big relief in improving the workflow of PHP development.
 It manages most of the tiresome tasks for us so that we focus more on developing logic for the testing code.

-These automated testing frameworks use two types of approaches, one is called Test Driven Development or TDD where the proper testing code is used in testing files.
+These automated testing frameworks use two types of approaches, one is called or TDD where the proper testing code is used in testing files.
 The other one is called Behavior Driven Development or BDD which includes human readable sentences describing the behavior of each function so that it can also be understood by the other non-technical people involved.

 Previously we had also seen posts on PHP such asLibraries for PHP, as well as web frameworks for PHP which were very helpful for developers.
 Today we will be looking at 10 powerful automated testing frameworks to detect bugs while developing your PHP code: